Kanvas

 Server-side Masking

-SD.Next can generate masks server-side from input image (for example Auto-segment or Auto-mask), even when Kanvas mask layer is empty.
+SD.Next can generate masks server-side from input images (e.g., Auto-Segment or Auto-Mask) even when the Kanvas mask layer is empty.

 Example auto-mask using BEN2 model:

-Additionally, server options can post-process Kanvas masks: - Blur: Gaussian blur - Dilate/Erode: expand or shrink mask
+Server options can also post-process Kanvas masks: - Blur: Apply Gaussian blur - Dilate/Erode: Expand or shrink the mask

 These options can be previewed before processing.